• Menu

 💡 Practical information 💡

-Be warned!
-The Galleria Borghese is only accessible by reservation.
-You can book your tickets online: skip-the-line tickets to the Galleria Borghese.
+Due to its popularity, the Borghese Gallery only allows access by reservation.
+You can book your tickets online: Borghese Gallery skip-the-line tickets.

-Perched on the Capitoline Hill, the Capitoline Museums are the oldest museums in the world.
+Perched atop the Capitoline Hill, the Capitoline Museums are the oldest public museums in the world.

-The Capitoline Museums were founded in 1471 when Pope Sixtus IV donated four ancient bronze statues to the city: the Capitoline She-wolf, the Thorn Shooter, the Camillus and fragments of a statue of Domitian.
+They date back to 1471, when Pope Sixtus IV donated four ancient bronze statues to the city: the Capitoline Wolf, the Spinario, the Camillus, and fragments of a statue of Domitian.

-In the following centuries, the successors of Pope Sixtus IV continued the work of their predecessor by donating ancient works to the Capitoline Museums.
-Later, Pope Benedict XIV bought the collections of the Pio and Sacchetti families to found the Capitoline Pinacoteca.
+In the centuries that followed, subsequent popes continued to donate ancient works to the museums.
+Later, Pope Benedict XIV purchased collections from the Pio and Sacchetti families to establish the Capitoline Art Gallery.

 💡 Practical information 💡

-Admission is free on the first Sunday of each month.
+Entry is free on the first Sunday of every month.

 Capitoline Museums - Rome